ActivityWatch/activitywatch/.github/ISSUE_TEMPLATE/bug-report.md

   Before you submit this; let's make sure of a few things.
   Please make sure the following boxes are ticked if they are correct.
-  If not, please try and fulfill these first.
+  If not, please try and complete them first.
 -->

 <!-- Checked checkbox should look like this: [x] -->